max-mapper/voxel/readme.md

 ## require('voxel').generator

-an object with a bunch of voxel generation functions to play with, from http://mikolalysenko.github.com/MinecraftMeshes2/
+an object that contains a bunch of voxel generation functions to play with, from http://mikolalysenko.github.com/MinecraftMeshes2/

-## require('voxel').geometry
+## require('voxel').generateExamples()

-an object with a bunch of pre-generated voxel geometries to play with, from http://mikolalysenko.github.com/MinecraftMeshes2/
+returns an object that contains a bunch of pre-generated voxel geometries to play with, from http://mikolalysenko.github.com/MinecraftMeshes2/

 # license